-1. Is the council closing Vestry House Museum?
-No. Vestry House Museum will remain open and owned by the council – it will not be closed or sold.
-There may be some need to close the museum temporarily to move the collections offsite safely to enable the capital refurbishment works.
+1. Is the council permanently closing Vestry House Museum?
+No. Vestry House Museum will not be permanently closed or sold.
+The council will need to close the museum temporarily to move the collections offsite safely to enable the capital refurbishment works.
 The museum will close on 23 December 2023 and the garden will close on 18 February 2024.
 Vestry House Museum will reopen to the public in early 2026.

 2. Can I still access the archive?
 Yes.
-An important part of the project is to ensure that the archives and local studies collections are fully accessible, both digitally and in person.
-The Council is currently exploring options for the searchroom, archives and local studies library searchroom, together with the museum’s photographic collection, will be relocated to a new fully accessible site in Waltham Forest, with the aim of diversifying and expanding use by visitors and volunteers.
+An important part of the project is to ensure that the archives and local studies collections are fully accessible.
+The borough’s archives and local studies library searchroom, together with the museum’s photographic collection, will be relocated to a new fully accessible site in 2024.

 3. Will the project provide a long-term future for Vestry House Museum?
 Yes.
 Securing a long term, sustainable future for this important place is central to the Council’s aims.
 Financial sustainability is one of the key considerations for the project.
 Vestry House Museum will remain open and owned by the council – it will not be closed or sold.

 10. What did Assemble do on the project?
-In June 2022, following a competitive process, Waltham Forest Council appointed a multi-disciplinary team, led by Assemble, an established architectural practice, to research and consider a range of approaches for a revitalised Vestry House Museum.
+In June 2022, following a competitive process, Waltham Forest Council appointed a multi-disciplinary team, led by Assemble, an established architectural practice, to lead a team to research and consider a range of approaches for a revitalised Vestry House Museum.
 Assemble reviewed the current operation at Vestry House Museum and prepared various potential models which could be applied to revitalise the site.
 These took into account feedback from engagement with over 40 groups, individuals and stakeholders.
 The Assemble commission was completed prior to the outcome of Waltham Forest Council’s application to the Government’s Levelling Up fund.
 This work has helped to inform the current plans.

-6. How does Levelling Up Funding affect the project?
-On 19 January 2023, £17million of Levelling Up Funding was awarded to Waltham Forest Council to deliver ‘Culture for All’ a programme of capital works to develop and improve a range of cultural sites and cultural spaces in Walthamstow.
-Within this wider bid, £4.4million (including £800k match funding from the Council) has been allocated to the revitalisation of Vestry House Museum.
-This Levelling Up funding now enables the Council to realise a new approach for Vestry House Museum, informed by Assemble’s research.
+11. How does Levelling Up Funding affect the project?
+On 19 January 2023 £17million of Levelling Up Funding was awarded to Waltham Forest Council to deliver ‘Culture for All’ a programme of capital works to develop and improve a range of cultural sites and cultural spaces in Walthamstow.
+Within this wider bid, £4.5 million (including £800k match funding from the Council) has been allocated to the revitalisation of Vestry House Museum.
+This Levelling Up funding now enables the Council to realise a new approach for Vestry House Museum.
 This project will include capital improvements to the building, with ambitious goals for increasing the diversity and number of visitors to Vestry House Museum, an enhanced learning and schools’ offer, training and employment opportunities for local young people and improvements to both the museum and archive collections and service.

-8. Why is the council seeking cultural partner organisations to be based at Vestry House Museum?
-We believe that securing the right cultural partners to work with us to revitalise Vestry House Museum will ensure that we can achieve more in terms of public activities, engagement and appreciation of local history.
+12. Why is the council seeking partner organisations to operate Vestry House Museum?
+We believe that securing the right cultural partner to work with us to revitalise Vestry House Museum will ensure that we can achieve more in terms of public activities, engagement and appreciation of local history.
 The Council is adopting a partnership approach to several of its cultural sites, following a new approach outlined in the Destinations business plan, agreed in Cabinet on 22 November 2022.
 After a positive response from an Expressions of Interest process last year, we have advertised for a partner organisation to operate the site.
 The partner organisation will be selected by the beginning of 2024.
 We are confident that there are a range of organisations keen to work with us to help activate the Museum and develop a dynamic programme.
 A key aim is to diversify Vestry House Museum audiences and activate the heritage site to its full potential.
-We anticipate working in close partnership with local history and heritage groups.

-9. Will accessibility to Vestry House Museum be improved?
+13. Will accessibility to Vestry House Museum be improved?
 Yes.
 Currently Vestry House Museum is not fully accessible, with no lift access.
-We are working closely with the architects to establish a balance of improved accessibility for all and at the same time maintain and enhance the unique character of the Grade II listed building.
+We are working closely with the architects to establish a balance of improved accessibility for all whilst maintaining the unique character of the Grade II listed building.

-10. How will this project respond to the climate emergency and the current challenges around energy costs?
-The capital investment will enable improvements to the building’s environmental performance while at the same time maintaining the unique character of the Grade II listed building.
+14. How will this project respond to the climate emergency and the current challenges around energy costs?
+The capital investment will enable improvements to building’s environmental performance while at the same time maintaining the unique character of the Grade II listed building.

 15. Will be there any offline engagement meetings and is there a way for people without access to a computer to stay up to date with the revitalisation process?
 We will be hosting a range of stakeholder and resident meetings both online and in person throughout the process For more information, please sign up for our newsletter here.
 We will also include updates in Waltham Forest News, the council’s newspaper, delivered directly to every household in the borough and available in libraries.